Nasser Azam: Biography

-Nasser Azam was born in Jhelum, Pakistan in 1963, and moved to London with his parents when he was 7 years old (1970).
-He began painting in 1980, and in the same year embarked on a business degree at the University of Birmingham.
-In 1983 he also featured in a BBC documentary.
+Nasser Azam was born in Jhelum, Pakistan, in 1963 and moved to London with his family in 1970.
+He began painting seriously in 1980 while studying for a business degree at the University of Birmingham.
+By 1983 he had exhibited in the West Midlands, including a solo exhibition at the Barber Institute of Fine Arts.
+In the same year, he was the subject of a BBC documentary examining his parallel careers in art and finance.